-Life is busy, and yes, life with kids can be even crazier.
+Life is busy, and yes, life with kids can be even busier.
 If you have kids or a demanding job, it’s likely that sleep is not necessarily high on your list of priorities.
 Work, school, soccer practice, and other side projects can take over the bulk of your time and overwhelm you.
 However, I encourage you to take a look at your sleep habits and see if there’s room for improvement.

 Getting consistently good sleep can increase your productivity and mood throughout the day, leading to a large increase in your overall quality of life.
 Although it takes some planning and commitment, the work you put in will definitely be worth the effort.
 I’ve done the research for you, so let’s talk about simple practices and changes you can make to improve your sleep.